 Lesbian, gay and bisexual refer to an individual’s sexual orientation, while transgender refers to gender identity and questioning (LGBTQ) refers to those who are in the process of exploring the nature of their sexual orientation or gender identity.
 LGBTQ individuals are generally thought to be at higher risk for suicidal behavior.
 Because sexual orientation and gender identity are not included on death certificates, we do not actually know whether LGBTQ youth die by suicide more often than their peers.
 However, several studies have shown that LGBTQ youth think about and attempt suicide more frequently than their straight peers.
 While data limitations make it difficult to determine whether LGBTQ youth actually die by suicide at a higher rate than straight youth, the fact that they have a higher attempt rate makes it probable that they may indeed have a higher rate of suicide death.

 It is very important to recognize that the time of “coming out” to friends and family can be associated with a high degree of stress, especially for those individuals who lack good support systems.
-Care providers need to discuss their client’s plans for this experience to help to ensure adequate resources and supports are available during this difficult time.
+Care providers need to discuss their client’s plans for this experience to help ensure adequate resources and supports are available during this difficult time.

 - The Trevor Project provides crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, and questioning youth.